conversionratepros/Ai-Code-Gen-CTM-PLP/Readme.txt

 4. Always ask the preson generating a prompts to include the current controls html taken from inpecting elements
 5. ALways ask the person to include the user story
-6. Always ask the user if they should use a pink or yellow background
+6. Always ask the person to upload a image of control
+7. Always ask the person to upload the image of the variant